unkn0wn01/TypingWizard/README.md

    cargo build --release
    ```

+**Tested on Linux**
+This software has been tested on Linux environments.
+While it has been optimized and verified for Linux systems, its functionality on Windows and macOS cannot be guaranteed.

 ## Usage
 - Start the Typing Test by running the executable or using `cargo run`.
 - The test will prompt you to type random words or sentences to measure your typing speed and accuracy.